 We know that Rounders is played enthusiastically in a great number of education establishments throughout the country.
 We also acknowledge that there is lots that we don’t know!
 To begin to bridge this gap we recently distributed a survey via social media, to increase our knowledge about the extent that Rounders is played in schools, the level of competition and the diversity of participants.
 If you or your school have not completed the survey yet, then we invite you to do so here.

-To enter any of these competitions, you must be a Rounders England Education member.
 Register your place by logging in to the Rounders platform using your email address and password.
 The events module is located on the left hand side of your screen.
 Payment for the event is done via the platform.

 Colleges and Universities